Kendr.org

 Common workflows

-The surface layer exists so product and integration docs can talk about workflows directly instead of forcing every caller to reason about provider-specific APIs.
+The surface layer exists so product and integration docs can talk about workflows directly instead of forcing every caller to reason about internal execution details.

 Discovery